 The Oshawa CMA is comprised of Oshawa, Whitby and Clarington.
 The Oshawa CMA is used as a data proxy in Durham Region as Pickering, Ajax and Uxbridge are part of the Toronto CMA and Brock and Scugog are not surveyed in the monthly report due to population size.
 The Oshawa CMA includes the most Durham Region residents and provides the best depiction of the labour market in the Region as a whole.

 Peterborough CMA now sits at 6.1%, recording its third drop in this rate since the beginning of 2021.
-While Oshawa CMA saw a smaller bump in February 2021, it held nearly the same in March 2021 at 8.2%.
+While Oshawa CMA saw a small bump in May 2021, as it increased about half a percentage point to 8.3%.